crunchy-devops/jenkins-pic/GITLAB.md

 if you have some trouble reset password ```sudo gitlab-rake "gitlab:password:reset"```
 Log in as root using this password

-## Add Github project import ub GitLab
+## Add Github project in GitLab
 Do as define below
 Go to admin area -> General
 In **Import and export settings**, tick github

 ![Import_github](screenshots/gitlab_import_github.png)

+Go to Your Work -> Projects -> New project
+Select **Import Project**  Hit Github
+Enter your Personal Access Token
+Hit Authenticate
+Select spring-framework-petclinic
+Now your project is located in your jenkins-pic platform with no access from the outside world

+##